DumpySquare/iapps/README.md

 Basically, at it's core, if you can issue tmsh commands, you can write an iapp.

 iApps are based on TCL, TMOS is based in TCL, iRules are TCL.
-ALL OF IT'S TCL!!!

 ##############################################
 How do I currently write iapps?
 A little about my setup